 I’m known for my laid-back attitude.
 I’m often here late, and I’m known for wandering the halls in the middle of the night. (laughs)

 I am known as someone who brings people together and as a resource for knowing who’s doing what and where.
 At Emory, I was one of those people who knew what everybody was working on.
 Hopefully I will be able to know all of that soon in Rochester.
 I was connected because I participated in a lot of different groups – from being strongly involved in the graduate training programs and in my interactions with basic scientists, but then I’ve always had my laboratory in the cancer center and been very close to the clinical enterprise as well.
 I’ve moved between those two worlds very easily.
 That’s what I hope to bring to this job.

-Part of the reason I chose to come here is that I like being in an academic cancer center that’s embedded in a university.
+Part of the reason I chose to come here is that I like being in an academic cancer center that’s embedded in a University.
 I like being at a place where I can run the gamut.
-For example, I can talk to my epigenetics colleagues about the nitty-gritty biochemical aspects that drive gene regulation in different organisms on one night and then talk to a translational breast cancer group another night.
+I can talk to my epigenetics colleagues about the nitty-gritty biochemical aspects that drive gene regulation in different organisms on one night — and then talk to a translational breast cancer group another night.
 That happens quite often.